NathanWigen/Game-Thoughts/README.md

 The website will allow you to review video games that you have played.
 You can leave comments on other peoples reviews to start a conversation about what you played.

+## Goals

+Make a review website that uses a one to many relationship between post and comments.

+## Challenges

+The challenges I forsee my having stuggles with is getting my Rails server up and running and connected to my React front end.

 ## Wireframes

 https://app.diagrams.net/#G1nq4nivkW2_-jh0qegTfVJszaV-My8Mxt